 - Their equipment

 A 2018 International Pollutants Elimination Network (IPEN) study found that Australian firefighters had high PFAS levels in their blood.
-This indicates that firefighters’ use of AFFF makes them high-risk for adverse health effects from PFAS than the overall public.
+This indicates that firefighters’ use of AFFF makes them high risk for adverse health effects from PFAS than the general public.

 Military firefighters have used AFFF on hundreds of military bases to extinguish pool fires.
 AFFF runoff may enter streams and contaminate waterways.
 They can also contaminate the soil through groundwater.
-What this means is that both military personnel and their families face significant PFAS exposure as a result.
+This means that military personnel and their families face significant PFAS exposure as a result.

 Department of Defense Study

 The Department of Defense reported that over 400 installations within the United States contain at least one area where PFOS/PFOAs are either known or suspected to have been found in groundwater.
 They have also found that 36 sites contained contaminated drinking water.
-This report shows that military personnel and their families are at an increased risk of PFAS-exposure than the overall public.
+This report shows that military personnel and their families are more at risk of PFAS exposure than the general public.

 PFOA Stewardship Program

 Some PFAS are no longer made in the United States.
-In 2002, the main American PFOS-manufacturer voluntarily phased out its production.
-In January 2006, the EPA invited eight major PFAS-manufacturers to a program to phase out PFOA.
+In 2002, the leading American PFOS manufacturer voluntarily phased out its production.
+In January 2006, the EPA invited eight major PFAS manufacturers to a program to phase out PFOA.
 The program’s goals were the following:

-- A commitment to a 95 percent reduction in the emissions of PFOA, chemicals that are broken down to PFOA, other related chemicals, and the chemical’s product content levels by 2010.
+- A commitment to a 95 percent reduction in PFOA emissions, chemicals broken down to PFOA, other related chemicals, and the chemical’s product content levels by 2010.

 - A commitment to eliminating the emission and production of these chemicals by 2015.

-According to EPA progress reports, these companies have met the PFOA Stewardship Program’s goals.
-However, despite these developments, PFAS remain prevalent throughout the environment.
+EPA progress reports show these companies have met the PFOA Stewardship Program’s goals.
+However, despite these developments, PFAS remains prevalent throughout the environment.

-Despite developments to reduce the manufacturing of PFAS, more needs to be done to reduce PFAS-exposure.
+Despite developments to reduce the manufacturing of PFAS, more needs to be done to reduce PFAS exposure.
 This may include further expansion of eliminating the production and emission of GenX and PFBS.
 The high PFAS level among fire departments and military facilities must be addressed.
-PFAS are hard to avoid because of how easy it is for them to contaminate soil and drinking water.
-This makes this a difficult public health issue to address.
+PFAS are hard to avoid because it is easy for them to contaminate soil and drinking water.
+This makes this a problematic public health issue to address.